 ACH YEAR, THE United States produces between 2,000 and 2,400 metric tons of nuclear waste at nuclear power plants.
 Nuclear waste is the leftover radioactive material produced by nuclear reactors.
 Radioactive materials radiate energy, some of which is harmful.
 It can't be seen, felt, or heard, but it can damage living cells and cause diseases, such as cancer.
 Currently, most nuclear waste is stored at the power plants where it is produced.
-If the containers storing nuclear waste were to leak, it could be released into the air or nearby bodies of water.
+If the containers storing nuclear waste were to leak, the waste could be released into the air or nearby bodies of water.
 This could be dangerous for people living nearby who breathe the air and interact with the water.
 Individuals who inhale or ingest radioactive materials are more likely to develop radiation-related illnesses than people who do not.
 The level of risk depends on the dose and length of exposure to radiation.

-For more than 50 years, scientists have been considering ways to store nuclear waste safely.
+For more than 50 years, scientists have considered how to store nuclear waste safely.
 They have proposed sending it into space, placing it in the ocean floor, and burying it on a remote island.
 But those options all pose problems.
-Most experts now agree that the safest solution is to store nuclear waste in containers engineered to contain the waste and place them in a central location deep underground.
-In January 2012, a group of experts appointed by the president, called the Commission on America's Nuclear Future, recommended that the country should find and develop one or more deep underground storage sites.
-In order to pursue this recommendation, there are many scientific and social issues involved in choosing a site for nuclear waste storage.
+Most experts now agree that the safest solution is to store nuclear waste in containers engineered to contain the waste and then place them in a central location deep underground.
+In January 2012, a group of experts appointed by the president, called the Commission on America's Nuclear Future, recommended that the country find and develop one or more deep underground storage sites.
+But before pursuing this recommendation, there are many scientific and social issues to consider.